Florida’s inland platform for AI-scale compute infrastructure.

 - Community support solidified.

-1GW Campus Illustrative Revenue & EBITDA Planning Case
+1GW Campus — Reconciled Base-Case Revenue & EBITDA Planning Case

 | Year | Capacity Online | Annual Revenue | Reconciled EBITDA |